-Office 365 Video will transition to Microsoft Stream
+Office 365 Video transition to Microsoft Stream details

 This topic explains how the transition of Office 365 Video to Microsoft Stream will work for your tenant, including the migration process and what to expect during and after migration.

-You need to be an Office 365 Video Admin to perform this operation.
-For more information, see this article.
+You need to be a Office 365 Video Admin to perform this operation.

-For general overview about Office 365 Video to Microsoft Stream transition please refer this article.
+For general overview about Office 365 Video to Microsoft Stream transition, see Migrate from Office 365 Video.

-What gets migrated over from O365 Video to Stream?
+What gets migrated over from Office 365 Video to Stream?

 Uploader of the original video in Office 365 Video